RagyCher/MyProgram/README.md

 MyProgram
 =========

-express my thought by code
+express my thought by code.
 It my first time to use GitHub,it's very useful.
 I believe I can benefit from it.